Arronk/My-Coding-Journey/LogR2.md

 Got back onto pset5 tonight.
 Mostly reading the speller.c file.
 Also listed to a freecodecamp podcast.
 I will destroy this pset this week, I am full of confidence now I have successfully completed my other programs.

+## Day 41: 28.08.2018

+### Progress: Very late start so just watched the Week 7 Lecture

+Put pset5 aside tonight as I started late and was quite tired.
+Decided to watch the week 7 lecture instead but struggling to keep the eyes open.
+No training tomorrow so plenty of time to make up lost ground for the week then!